High School Testing

 Students should bring 2 (non-mechanical) number 2 pencils and their own approved calculator.
 See this link on the College Board site for a description and list of approved calculators.

 Directions on how to access scores and score release dates are published by College Board via the College Board website.
-Note that the Common App early decision deadline is November 1, 2022; however, SAT school day scores will not be available until at least November 3.
-Therefore, students who are applying for early decision should consider registering for an SAT weekend administration
+Note that the Common App early decision deadline is November 1, 2023; however, SAT school day scores are also scheduled to post on November 1, 2023.
+Therefore, students who are applying for early decision should consider registering for an SAT weekend administration.

 We will share exam day schedules and additional details in the coming weeks.
 Students' @fcpsschools.net emails and school websites will be the primary means of communication for the SAT School Day and should be checked frequently for updates.
 If you have questions about the SAT School Day administration at Robinson High School, please contact the Assessment Coach Gina Lee at @email